abayoss/express-mongoose/readme.md

   * Allow Comments on his stories or not

+  * Vote on stories

 ## what i learned :
-* Handlebars helpers
-* Using Multiple passport strategies
-* express session
-* Passport js google 20 strategy
+* Modeling The Votes

+* Toggle Vote logic between 3 states : up / none / down

+## how to use it :
-* Passport js facebook strategy
+* instal node js
+* instal App dependnecies by running : npm i
+* start the server by running : node app.js
+* Navigate to localhost:3000